-- Partnerships with establishments that do not accept nutrition assistance or meet the target criteria of 50% or more of the audience is at or below 185% of the Federal poverty threshold; and - Retail site activities not focused on SNAP-Ed target audiences.
+- Partnerships with establishments that do not accept WIC or SNAP benefits and demonstrate significant patronage by low-income individuals and families; and - Retail site activities not focused on SNAP-Ed target audiences.

 MFF develops and implements statewide social marketing campaigns on behalf of all MFF SNAP-Ed Local Implementing Agencies.
 The current MFF social marketing campaign can be found at https://healthychoicescatchon.org.